lino-framework/lino/docs/ref/glossary.rst

     one of Django's standard management commands.
     See `Django docs <http://docs.djangoproject.com/en/dev/ref/django-admin/#loaddata-fixture-fixture>`_

+  makeui
+    A Lino-specific Django management command that
+    writes local files needed for the user interface.
+    See :doc:`/topics/qooxdoo`.

   makedocs
     A Lino-specific Django management command that
     writes a Sphinx documentation tree about the models